What is A Spam Trap?

 If you’ve been in the email marketing world for a while, chances are, you have heard about spam traps.
 Spam traps are one of the most misunderstood components of email deliverability.

 What is a spam trap?
 A spam trap is an email address that is used by ISPs to identify spammers and other bad senders.
-These addresses are not valid and should never be emailed to (aside from a few exceptions, which we will go over later).
+These addresses are invalid and should never be emailed to (aside from a few exceptions, which we will review later).
 Sending to them can and will likely hurt your reputation with ISPs, which will, in turn, lead to deliverability issues.

-Spam traps can be set up by the ISP, ESP, or a spam trap monitoring service.
-Each one will have its own purpose and use different types of spam traps.
+The ISP, ESP, or spam trap monitoring service can set up spam traps.
+Each one will have its purpose and use different spam traps.
 They could be used to catch senders who are breaking the law and sending unsolicited emails.
 Or they could be used to measure the quality of your email list.
-Spam traps are set up when an address is not being actively used by a person but they’re still receiving email from spammers or poor quality lists.
+Spam traps are set up when a person is not actively using an address but they’re still receiving emails from spammers or poor-quality lists.